GomaGames/HaxePunk-Touch-Tap/README.md

 # HaxePunk-Touch-Tap
-Proof of concept - Listen for Touch events
+## Proof of concept - Listen for Touch events

-# HaxePunk Mouse Input

-## Proof of concept - Listen for Mouse Events

 A great starting point for game projects and game jams.
 See our other [HaxePunk Code Samples](https://github.com/GomaGames?query=HaxePunk)